 - Soak up the dynamic campus life of the University of Pennsylvania (Penn) and Drexel University and their eclectic food trucks

 - Explore picturesque avenues, historical buildings and sports venues

-- Try tasty bites from street food vendors and take a trolley ride
+- Try some of Philly's tasty bites from street food vendors in University City neighborhood

 - Small-group tour limited to 12 people ensures a more personalized experience

 Walk down the hill past World Cafe Live, a live music venue, and enter Penn Park, a new green space with spectacular views of the Philadelphia skyline.